 A welfare credit is paid for separately to holiday pay and gives various benefits including sick pay, death benefit and BUPA cover as the Table of Benefits shows.

-Download the current Guidance on the Holiday with Pay Scheme
+The current Guidance on the Holiday with Pay Scheme can be found here.

 Holiday Credits Scheme